Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 We will adapt the certificates used in \cite{switchinggames}, controlled switching flows, to work for nondeterministic gadgets.
 The number of times each output location (or edge in the equivalent reachability switching game) is used is no longer enough information, since it may in general be hard to determine whether a nondeterministic gadget has a legal sequence of transitions which uses each location a specified number of times. \footnote{In fact, this is NP-hard by a reduction from the existence of a Hamiltonian path in a directed graph: given a graph with $n$ vertices, construct a gadget with $n$ states and $n$ output locations whose transition graph is the input graph, and ask for a sequence of transitions which uses each output location exactly once.
 In terms of finite automata, determining whether a given NFA accepts any anagram of a given string is NP-complete.} Instead, we will have the certificate include the number of times each \emph{traversal} in each gadget is used, which will be enough information to be checked quickly.
 We modify the definition of controlled switching flows as follows.

-\begin{definition} A \emph{controlled switching flow} in a system of $G$ is a function $f$ from the set of transitions in copies of $G$ to the natural numbers (including zero) which is `locally consistent' in the following sense: \begin{itemize} \item For a connected component $H$ of the connection graph, let $H_i$ and $H_o$ be the sets of traversals from input locations and to output locations in $H$, respectively.
-That is, $H_i$ contains all transitions in gadgets whose input location is in $H$, and $H_o$ contains the transitions which leave the robot in $H$.
+\begin{definition} A \emph{controlled switching flow} in a system of single-input input/output gadgets is a function $f$ from the set of transitions gadgets in the system to the natural numbers (including zero) which is ``locally consistent'' in the following sense: \begin{itemize} \item For a connected component $H$ of the connection graph, let $H_i$ and $H_o$ be the sets of traversals from input locations and to output locations in $H$, respectively.
+That is, $H_i$ contains all transitions in gadgets whose input location is in $H$, and $H_o$ contains the transitions which leave the agent in $H$.
 Then

-\item For each gadget, there is a legal sequence of transitions from its starting state $s$ which uses each transition $t$ in the gadget exactly $f(t)$ times. \end{itemize} That is, thinking of $f(t)$ as the number of times the robot uses the transition $t$, the robot enters and exits each connected component the same number of times, except that it exits the start location and enters the goal location once, and the robot uses the transitions of each gadget a consistent number of times. \end{definition}
+\item For each gadget, there is a legal sequence of transitions from its starting state $s$ which uses each transition $t$ in the gadget exactly $f(t)$ times. \end{itemize} That is, thinking of $f(t)$ as the number of times the agent uses the transition $t$, the agent enters and exits each connected component the same number of times, except that it exits the start location and enters the goal location once, and the agent uses the transitions of each gadget a consistent number of times. \end{definition}

-To prove containment in NP, our certificate that it's possible to reach the goal location is a controlled switching flow.
+To prove containment in NP, our certificate that it is possible to reach the goal location is a controlled switching flow.
+Note that each gadget has a polynomial number of transitions, so $f$ has polynomially many entries.
 We need the following three lemmas:

-\begin{lemma} If there is a controlled switching flow, then it's possible to reach the goal location. \end{lemma} \begin{lemma} If it's possible to reach the goal location, then there is a polynomial-length controlled switching flow, i.e., one where $f(t)$ is at most exponential in the size of the system. \end{lemma} \begin{lemma} There is a polynomial-time algorithm which determines whether a function $f$ is a controlled switching flow. \end{lemma}
+\begin{lemma} If there is a controlled switching flow, then it is possible to reach the goal location. \end{lemma} \begin{lemma} If it is possible to reach the goal location, then there is a polynomial-length controlled switching flow, i.e., one where $f(t)$ is at most exponential in the size of the system. \end{lemma} \begin{lemma} There is a polynomial-time algorithm which determines whether a function $f$ is a controlled switching flow. \end{lemma}